-The British Canoeing Awarding Body White Water Safety and Rescue Training is designed for all paddlers operating in the white water environment, either in a kayak or canoe.
+The British Canoeing Awarding Body White Water Safety and Rescue Training is designed for all paddlers operating in the white water environment.
 It aims to teach simple and practical safety and rescue skills that can be applied appropriately to a moderate white water environment.

 White Water Safety and Rescue Training Overview

 There is no age restriction.
 Where providers choose to allow participants under the age of 18 to attend the course, appropriate safeguarding measures must be implemented and due attention paid to the enhanced legal responsibilities and potential risks.
 The safety and welfare of those under the age of 18 is paramount.
 If providers are unsure of their suitability to allow participants under the age of 18, please do not hesitate to consult British Canoeing.

 10-hour minimum teaching time

 - Confident in your ability to paddle on grade 2 water

 - Confident swimming in normal paddling clothing suitable for a moving water environment

 A First Aid certificate is not a prerequisite.
 However, holding a First Aid certificate is strongly recommended for all paddlers.